scto/multipong/README.md

 A libgdx experiment.

-Pong-like game with split-screen and multiple game modes:
+Pong-like game with split-screen which will feature multiple game modes:
 * Drop-in
 * Bracket
 * Swiss